Back to Blog

 5. Giving Up Too Early

-According to Cognism research, the average cold caller gives up after 1.5 objections.
-Top performers handle 4+ objections before accepting a no.
+According to Cognism research, the average cold caller quits after 1.5 objections.
+Top performers push through 4+ before they accept a no.

 Putting It All Together